 Step 3: Cut napkins into small shapes to apply to egg

 Based on the design of your napkins, you’ll want to trim the ply into smaller shapes.
-I molded the napkin around my egg to determine where to cut.
+I molded the napkin around my egg to determine where to cut it.

-Step 4: Apply Mod Podge and press napkin onto egg
+Step 4: Apply Mod Podge and press napkin onto the egg

 Okay, here’s the trickiest part of the whole tutorial!
 Start by applying a thin coat of Mod Podge Matte on the surface of the egg.
 When you apply very thin napkins to your egg, your hands can easily stick to the surface, and we’re not trying to make handprint ornaments!

 To avoid ripping the paper, gently place your piece of napkin onto the egg and then cover it with plastic food wrap to press it down in place.
 The plastic may stick to the paper, but it will peel off easily.
 Trust me!

 You can also see this technique in action when I made this decoupage wooden tissue box a few years ago.